krobelus/rate-experiments/README.md

 checking, a core is eventually computed and only core lemmas are checked.
 Whenever the empty clause is derived as part of some redundancy check, conflict analysis adds to the core all clauses that were required to do so.
-This is done by a depth-first search in the graph induced by the reason
-clauses: starting from the clause that was falsified, the clause is added to the core and, for each of its literals $l$, the same is done recursively for the reason for $\overline{l}$.
+This is done by a depth-first search in the graph induced by the concrete reason clauses: starting from the clause that was falsified, the clause is added to the core and, for each of its literals $l$, the same is done recursively for the reason for $\overline{l}$.

 A by-product of this core computation is a *trimmed proof*, consisting of all core lemmas.
 The LRAT output is the trimmed proof supplemented by clause hints.

 Checking a lemma requires finding one or more conflicts via unit propagation.
-The trail is a mutable data structure that maintains the set of top-level forced literals as well as literals assigned due to assumptions.
+The trail is a mutable data structure that maintains the shared UP-model as well as literals assigned due to assumptions.
 After adding or deleting a clause, the trail is modified accordingly which is arguably more efficient than computing it from scratch.
 In the forward pass, an introduction instruction may cause propagation and a deletion instruction may cause some literals to be removed from the trail.
 On the other hand the backward pass traverses the proof in reverse order and executes the inverse of each proof step, that is, a clause introduction in the backward pass deletes that clause from the formula while a clause deletion in the backward pass re-introduces the deleted clause.
 The trail is modified, reverting the modification done in the forward pass.
 This ensures that when processing some lemma the trail is the same during forward and backward pass.

 Core-first Unit Propagation